 We photographed in the main areas of the mansion and just a few of the bedrooms.
 I wanted to create scenarios in each room that matched the vibe.
 For instance, the very mid-century looking mustard yellow couch in The Grocer reminds me of 1950’s entertaining, so I prompted Kurt and Stephanie with that vision.
 I LOVE the photos of them looking so classic yet relaxed.
 Meanwhile, in “the pub” with it’s rich, dark wood and floor to ceiling glass door cabinets they sipped sparkling wine as if in a cafe in Paris.

-If you’re looking for a unique location for your engagement session, or searching to book a venue for an intimate wedding, I can’t recommend this place enough.
+If you’re looking for a unique location for your engagement session, or searching to book a venue for an intimate wedding (check out this fall Galveston wedding inspiration), I can’t recommend this place enough.

 Are you in the early stages of your wedding planning?
 Get our Wedding Ideas & Priorities Workbook delivered to your inbox for FREE!
 The easy exercise inside will help you and your partner discover each other’s “moments that matter” and what you need to say NO to, so you can say YES to the good stuff!